microsoft/Zen/README.md

 ![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/rybecket/Zen/2)

 # Introduction
 Zen is a research library that provides high-level abstractions in .NET to make it easier to leverage constraint solvers such as Z3.
 Zen automates translations and optimizations to low-level constraint solvers and then automates their translation back to .NET objects.
-It makes it easier to construct complex encodings and and manipulate complex symbolic objects.
+It makes it easier to construct complex encodings and manipulate complex symbolic objects.
 The Zen library comes equipped with a number of built-in tools for processing constraints and models, including a compiler (to .NET IL), an exhaustive model checker, and a test input generator.
 It supports multiple backends including one based on Z3 and another based on Binary Decision Diagrams (BDDs).

 # Installation
 Just add the project to your visual studio solution.
 A nuget package is available [here](https://www.nuget.org/packages/ZenLib).